 At 8 AM, we started our bike trip and reached Kanakapura at 9 AM.
 Had breakfast at Udupi restaurant which you will get as soon as you enter Kanakapura and started from there at around 9.45 AM.
-The road leading to Hogenakkal from Kanakapura was very scenic and absolutely traffic free after few kilometers.
+The road leading to Hogenakkal from Kanakapura was very scenic and absolutely traffic-free after few kilometers.
 It goes through many small villages and on both sides of the road, one can find vast lands.
 Both of us felt very happy for choosing this road and for choosing to come by bike.
-The road was in a very good condition.
-After few kms, we crossed Karnataka border and entered Tamil Nadu state.
+The road was in very good condition.
+After a few kms, we crossed the Karnataka border and entered Tamil Nadu state.
 The road continued as picturesque as before.
 In addition, we could see large mountains at the other end of the fields.

 Hardly any vehicle was travelling in that road.
 We both absolutely loved the ride.